On this page

 Overview (What is Form I-601A?)

-#Form I-601A is used to apply for a provisional unlawful presence waiver, allowing certain individuals in the United States to request a waiver of the unlawful presence grounds of inadmissibility before they leave the U.S. for consular processing of their immigrant visa applications.
-This waiver is specifically for those who have accrued unlawful presence in the U.S. and are seeking to avoid the three- or ten-year bar to reentry.
+#Form I-601A is used to apply for a provisional unlawful presence waiver, allowing certain individuals who are in the United States to request a waiver of the unlawful presence grounds of inadmissibility before they leave the U.S. for consular processing of their immigrant visa applications.
+This waiver is specifically for individuals who have accrued unlawful presence in the U.S. and are seeking to avoid the three- or ten-year bar to reentry.
+Applicants must be physically present in the United States and at least 17 years of age at the time of filing.

 First page of I-601A form